ufraemke/scoutbeyond/PROJECT.md

-# ScoutBeyond
+# ScooutBeyond

 ## 1. Purpose

-Technology Scanner is an AI-assisted research tool for industrial R&D and engineering teams.
+ScooutBeyond is an AI-assisted research tool for industrial R&D and engineering teams.

 It helps engineers systematically identify technical solution approaches beyond their immediate industry, compare them using transparent criteria, and trace findings back to sources.